ggbecker/workflow-testing/README.md

 1. **generate-matrix** - Runs the Python script to generate the test matrix
 2. **hello-world** - Executes tests across all matrix combinations and uploads results
-3. **aggregate-and-publish** - Collects all results, generates HTML, publishes to GitHub Pages, and posts direct URLs to the workflow summary
+3. **aggregate-and-publish** - Collects all results, generates HTML, publishes to GitHub Pages, posts direct URLs to the workflow summary, and comments on PRs

 ### GitHub Actions Summary